flaviovs/pluca/README.md

 configuration without any coupling between applications and libraries.

-## Setting up the Global Cache API in an application
+## Using the Global Cache API in an application

 The quickest way to configure the API for the most common use case of a single application using a single cache, you can just call